-Are political parties in Europe in trouble?
+Are political parties in trouble?

 Parties have seen increasing fragmentation of voting patterns (increase in number of parties represented in parliament) and the number of countries where multi-party coalitions are the norm is on the increase.